 Information and Technical Assistance

-Sponsors and Members should attend an AHP training workshop held each year in each of the Fifth District states and participate in the various AHP webinars offered by the FHLB.
+Sponsors and members should attend an AHP training workshop held each year in each of the Fifth District states and participate in the various AHP webinars offered by the FHLB.
 Dates for AHP workshops and webinars will be posted to the FHLB website at the start of the second quarter of each year.
-The FHLB is a source of technical assistance in developing projects and can help Sponsors to Members, if requested.
+The FHLB is a source of technical assistance in developing projects and can help connect sponsors to members, if requested.

 For more information or assistance, please contact Housing & Community Investment Department toll-free at (888) 345-2246 or by email at AHPApplication@fhlbcin.com.